 California Senate Bill (SB) 1383 requires all residents, businesses, and multi-family properties to recycle all organic waste, including food waste, paper, cardboard, yard waste.

 The law aims to reduce greenhouse gas emissions by diverting the amount of organic waste sent to landfills through collection of material and recovery of edible food.
 When organic material is landfilled, it breaks down and produces methane, a potent greenhouse gas (GHG).

 There are two State laws that require organics Recycling: Assembly Bill (AB) 1826 and Senate Bill (SB) 1383.

 SB 1383 is a State law aimed at reducing the amount of organic waste sent to landfills by 75% statewide and to recover 20% of edible food statewide that would otherwise be sent to landfills.
 SB 1383 requires all businesses, multi-family properties, and residents to subscribe to organic waste collection services.
 The regulations also require some businesses to donate excess edible food.
-The regulations become effective January 1, 2022.
+The regulations became effective January 1, 2022.

 AB 1826 is the State law that requires mandatory organics recycling for commercial businesses that generate 2 or more cubic yards of solid waste per week.
 This law has been effective since January 2016 and was originally set up with a tiered approach to target the largest organic waste generators before scaling to most businesses.
 AB 1826 will be eclipsed by the requirements of SB 1383.

 - What is Organic Waste?

-Organic waste refers to food scraps, yard waste, non-hazardous wood waste, and food-soiled paper.
+Organic waste refers to food scraps, yard waste, non-hazardous wood waste, and paper.

 In the recycling business, the term “organic waste” or “organics” has a meaning different from the term “organic” in farming.
 In farming, an “organic” product is one grown without chemically formulated fertilizers, growth stimulants, antibiotics, or pesticides.